rackerlabs/rackspace-how-to/content/dedicated-hosting/delete-user.md

 Delete a user from the Rackspace Customer Portal when the user no longer needs access to the environment.

-Before you begin, ensure that your user has Manage Users permissions in the Customer Portal.
+Before you begin, ensure that you have permission to manage users in the Customer Portal.
+Then use the following steps to delete a user:

 1. Log in to the [Rackspace Customer Portal](https://my.rackspace.com).
 2. At the top of the page, click **Account > User Management**.